carstenschaefer/DrawerJs/README.md

 # DrawerJS

-DrawerJS is a html5 widget that allows drawing on html5 canvas element.
+DrawerJS is a HTML5 widget that allows drawing and writing on HTML5 canvas element.
 Supports mobile devices.

+Here you will find more informations about features, examples, and you can test it live: [DrawerJs](https://www.DrawerJs.com) Here you will find a detailed documentation about the usage and its configuration: [DrawerJs - Docs](https://www.drawerjs.com/documentation)

 # Documentation: